JoTioTech/node-red-bj-parser/README.md

 - ret
 	- type: binary
 	- value returned from *sub rule* from next atribute
-- rvsub
+- custom1, custom2, custom3
-	- type: binary
+	- type: int
-	- **inverse** binary mask from selector atribute
-	- TODO: add it (not implemented)
+	- custom variables, can be set by setCustomVar function
+	- WARN as of 13.6.
+2024 custom variables cannot be used to do operations while setting value only in masking of binary
+	- to access custom variable use `$custom1`, `$custom2`, `$custom3`

 ## StD Variable